-4.3.2.3 Synchronous Interface Receiver Errors - Receive error conditions abort received messages.
+- 4.3.2.3 Synchronous Interface Receiver Errors Receive error conditions abort received messages.
 An aborted receive message sets the receive error bit.
-Receive error bits (7:0) indicate the cause of the receive error.
-The possible receive error conditions are as follows:

-- Receive overrun error (The synchronous interface could not process and transfer the received characters to main memory fast enough.
-This would result if the synchronous interface was operating at too high a baud rate.) - DMA error (The synchronous interface UNIBUS controller did not receive SSYN at least 32 μs after issuing a MSYN, or the controller could not become bus master for at least 32 μs after having asserted BUS NPR.) - Receive block check error - Receive VRC error - Receive abort character - Receive overflow (The received message is too big for the buffer space allocated to it.)
+Receive error bits $\langle 7:0 \rangle$ indicate the cause of the receive error.
+The possible receive error conditions are as follows: - Receive overrun error (The synchronous interface could not process and transfer the received characters to main memory fast enough.
+This would result if the synchronous interface was operating at too high a baud rate.) - DMA error (The synchronous interface UNIBUS controller did not receive SSYN at least 32 μ s after issuing a MSYN.) - · Receive block check error - Receive VRC error - Receive abort character - Receive overflow (The received message is too big for the buffer space allocated to it.)